Finding the Right Conveyancer or Solicitor

 4. Company Size

-National companies will often be cheaper, but their size means that one solicitor may be dealing with dozens of cases at the same time.
-This means you won't have a personal relationship with your conveyancer and it could delay the process due to a lack of communication.
+National companies will often be cheaper, but their size could mean that your conveyancer may be dealing with numerous transactions at the same time.

 5. Type of Sale

-If the process of buying or selling is going to be a complicated one, you should consider a conveyancer that specialises in a specific topic that you'll need for your purchase/sale.
+If the process of buying or selling is going to be a complicated one, you should consider a conveyancer that specialises in a specific legal area that you'll need for your purchase/sale.

 6. Technology Used